swiss-seismological-service/scrtdd/README.md

 * `NET.ST.LOC.CH.startime-endtime.mseed`

-## 4. Performance and waveforms data
+## 4. Waveforms data caching

 scrtdd spends most of the relocation time downloading waveforms (unless the recordstream points to a local disk storage) and the rest is shared betweeen cross-correlation and double difference system inversion.
 For this reason the waveforms are cached to disk after being downloaded so that there is no need to download them again.
-This is obviously true for catalog phases waveforms that are re-used over and over, but that's not true for real-time events waveforms and also for some temporary waveforms (e.g. theoretical phases) that are never saved.
+This is obviously true for catalog phase waveforms that are re-used over and over again in real-time, but that's not true for real-time events waveforms (and also for some temporary waveforms like theoretical phases) that are never saved.
 The cache folder is `workingDirectory/profileName/wfcache/` (e.g. /installation/path/seiscomp3/var/lib/rtdd/myProfile/wfcache/).

-However, during the parameters tuning phase, the user performs relocations (both single-event and multi-event) from the command line several times to find the best configuration.
-For those speacial cases even the temporary waveforms are saved to make the process much faster.
-A different folder is used: `workingDirectory/profileName/tmpcache/` which can be deleted after the parameter tuning phase.
-The commands that store temporary waveforms are: `--reloc-profile`, `--ep`, `-O`, `--origin-id`.
+However, during the parameters tuning phase the user performs relocations (both single-event and multi-event) from the command line several times to find the best configuration.
+For those special cases even the temporary waveforms are saved to disk.
+For those cases a different folder is used: `workingDirectory/profileName/tmpcache/` which can be deleted after the parameter tuning phase.
+The commands that store the temporary waveforms are: `--reloc-profile`, `--ep`, `-O`, `--origin-id`.

-Due to the time required to download waveforms, when relocating events in real-time, two configuration options have a huge impact on the performance: `doubleDifferenceObservations.clustering` and `crosscorrelation.s-phase.components`. `doubleDifferenceObservations.clustering` is relevant because we can specify how many neighbouring events and how many phases we want to use, which consequently determines the number of cross-correlations to perform, the waveforms to download and the size of the input for the double difference inversion. `crosscorrelation.s-phase.components` defines the components we want to use in the cross-correlation of the `S` phases.
-Usign the `T` components means scrtdd has to download the additional two components to perform the projection to ZRT, which might be more accurate than 'Z' only.

 ### 4.1 Catalog waveforms preloading

-When scrtdd starts for the first time it loads all the catalog waveforms and store them to disk (once the waveforms are downloaded they will not be downloaded again unless the files are deleted from disks).
-In this way the waveforms become quickly available in real-time without the need to access the recordstream (which takes a long time!).
-However if the option `performance.profileTimeAlive` is greater than 0, the catalog waveforms will be loaded on demand and not when scrtdd starts.
+When scrtdd starts for the first time it loads all the catalog waveforms and store them to disk.
+In this way the waveforms become quickly available in real-time without the need to access the recordstream.
+However if the option `performance.profileTimeAlive` is greater than 0, the catalog waveforms will be loaded only when needed (on a new origin arrival) and and not when scrtdd starts.
 In this case we might decide to pre-download all waveforms anyway, before starting the module, using the following option:

 ```
 scrtdd --help